tamagui/tamagui/next.md

 v2:

+  - we may need to move the web-only valid style props to a webOnly const and filter it out on native? how does that work currently...

   - note: can't remove `as const` using const generics, it just doesnt help with the defaultVariants case at all

   - border="1px solid $color" border="$4 solid $color"